-Lynn Farrar (Chair)
+Lynn Farrar – Trustee

 Lynn was born in Derbyshire and returned to her roots in 2001 having worked and lived in various locations across England.
 She became a member of Neighbourhood Watch in 2002 and soon found herself becoming more and more involved.
-In 2010 Lynn became Vice Chair of NHWN.
-As a Civil Servant with 30+ years of experience and a 15-year experience in procurement, she is able to use her knowledge and qualifications to help with various business and strategic issues at Board level.
+In 2010 Lynn became Vice Chair of NHWN and served as Chair of the movement from July 2016 until November 2017.

-Alison McWhinnie (Secretary)
+Alison McWhinnie – Trustee

 Alison McWhinnie was elected to the board of Trustees at the July 2016 AGM.

-Alison is a London borough representative for Camden and Kingston upon thames.
+Alison is a London borough representative for Camden and Kingston upon Thames.

-Dr John Perkins (Honorary President)
+Dr John Perkins – Honorary President

 John is a former Chief Executive of the National Computing Centre with a background in Research and Development, marketing and business development.